 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using This Medicine:

-If your skin problem does not improve within 1 to 2 weeks, or if it becomes worse, check with your doctor.
+If your or your child's symptoms do not improve within 1 to 2 weeks, or if they becomes worse, check with your doctor.

 This medicine may stain clothing, skin, hair, and nails yellow.
 Avoid getting this medicine on your clothing.
 Bleaching may not remove the stain.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
 The risk is greater for children and patients who use large amounts for a long time.
 Talk to your doctor right away if you or your child have more than one of these symptoms while you are using this medicine: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.